 If you want lots of growth, and eventually flowers, it's going to need bright light and some sun.
 A east or west facing window should do the trick.
 You'll also do well to pick a south facing window if some shielding is provided from harsh summer sun which can burn the leaves of immature plants.

-This will depend on where you end up putting it.
-The plants in brighter, warmer spots are going to need considerably more than those in darker positions.
+The amount of water needed will depend on where you end up putting your plant.
+Bird of Paradise plants in brighter, warmer spots are going to need considerably more than those in darker positions.
 A good rule of thumb is to water after the top of the soil becomes dry.
 Our favorite tip however is the weight of the pot trick.
-It's very easy to pick up a young Bird of Paradise plant and so this method works particular well.
+It's very easy to pick up a young plant and so this method works particular well.

 If the air is very dry, an occasional misting would be helpful to aid in removing the dust that settles on the leaves.

-Strelitzia's are hungry monsters so plants which are rapidly growing need fertiliser once a month, plants which are growing very slowly i.e. have little need for feed, cut back to bi-monthly instead.
+Strelitzia's are typically hungry monsters, so plants which are rapidly growing need fertiliser once a month.
+Plants which are growing very slowly, so have little need for feed, cut back to bi-monthly instead.
 No feeding during the three or four Winter months is required.

 Average home conditions would be fine, especially if you have chosen a brightly lit or Sunny spot.
-It needs warmth to grow well and a cooler temperature between 8°C - 15°C / 46°F - 59°F in Winter is appreciated so the plant can "rest".
+It needs warmth and some heat to grow well, although a cooler temperature between 8°C - 15°C / 46°F - 59°F in Winter is appreciated so the plant can "rest".